Home > Facade > Façade Designing and Material Selection for Fire-Safe Buildings

 Ref: UAE Fire & Life Safety Code, 2018, Table 1.3, page 59

-I believe that avoiding a large fire to occur in a building is a long journey starting at the early design stage through adopting the correct engineering practices, that continues during construction through achieving a proper installation of the tested and listed façade and fire stopping systems, to finally ensure the regular inspection and maintenance works are well managed by the facility manager after the building is occupied.
+I believe that avoiding a large fire from occurring in a building is a long journey starting at the early design stage through adopting the correct engineering practices, that continues during construction through achieving a proper installation of the tested and listed façade and fire-stopping systems, to finally ensure the regular inspection and maintenance works are well managed by the facility manager after the building is occupied.

 Ref: UAE Fire & Life Safety Code, 2018, figure 1.1, page 58

-Faza says, the causes of building fires in the Middle East vary from occupancy to another.
-However, by focusing on façade fires in the Middle East, aluminium composite panel got the highest record of causing rapid fire spread at the building exterior due to the combustible and flammable used cores (specially for buildings designed before 2013).
+Faza says the causes of building fires in the Middle East vary from one occupancy to another.
+However, by focusing on façade fires in the Middle East, aluminium composite panels have the highest record of causing rapid fire spread at the building exterior due to the combustible and flammable used cores (especially for buildings designed before 2013).
 The lack of fire safety design requirements at that time (before 2013) created a knowledge gap of how to design a safe façade and exterior wall cladding systems.

-Nowadays, Fire & Life Safety codes have been updated with specific sections about how to design the building’s façade and exterior walls to be safe.
-He adds, “I highly encourage designers and engineers to consult the right fire engineers / consultants in helping them achieve the functional requirements of the code and not only comply with the code requirements because it might not be sufficient but to go above and beyond in the measures taken to make buildings safe”.
+Nowadays, Fire and life safety codes have been updated with specific sections about how to design the building’s façade and exterior walls to be safe.
+He adds, “I highly encourage designers and engineers to consult the right fire engineers/consultants in helping them achieve the functional requirements of the code and not only comply with the code requirements because it might not be sufficient but to go above and beyond in the measures taken to make buildings safe”.

-According to Chhabra, the common causes for fire accidents in the buildings are: designs using the incorrect materials, lack of validation of designs using large scale mock-up tests, missing out and not using certification and listing evidence to inspect that certified materials have reached the site or some other, and use un-qualified inspectors to validate the installation.
+According to Chhabra, the common causes for fire accidents in the buildings are: designs using incorrect materials, lack of validation of designs using large-scale mock-up tests, missing out and not using certification and listing evidence to inspect that certified materials have reached the site or some other, and use un-qualified inspectors to validate the installation.